YottaDB/YDBDoc/ProgGuide/devcycle.rst

 Executing a Source Program
 -------------------------------

-M source programs can be executed either from the shell or from YottaDB/GT.M (Direct Mode).
+M source programs can be executed either from the shell or from YottaDB (Direct Mode).

 ++++++++++++++++++++++++++++
 Executing in the Direct Mode
 ++++++++++++++++++++++++++++

-As discussed in the section on compiling source programs, the GT.M command ZLINK compiles the source code into an object module and adds the object module to the current image.
+As discussed in the section on compiling source programs, the YottaDB command ZLINK compiles the source code into an object module and adds the object module to the current image.

 The run-time system also invokes auto-ZLINKing when an M command, in a program or in Direct Mode, refers to a routine that is not part of the current image.